xvenc/bp-theses/README.md

 Sctipt to show accuracy, F1-score, false positive rate, precision and sensitivity for all 6 machine learning algorithms with normal arguments and for four machine learning algorithms with modified arguments.

 The success metrics are printed for each machine learning model individualy to the terminal window and accuracy and confusion matrix graphs are shown.

+The graphs are first shown for the improved algortihms and then for all normal algorithms.

 ```
 Usage: python3 machine_learning.py [COMMAND]